bechu/BeBlob/README.md

  * Move : click on the Blob, it follow your cursor.

-Remark : Each blob bring a light and you house have a light too.
+Remark : Each blob bring a light and your house have a light too.

 Second remark : Fireworks still visible on the top of dark (so you can see when the ai come to destruct you house !